SyndARn/ARnActorModel/README.md

 #### ARnActorModel
 A C# Actor Model library.

-I was looking for an actor model things with some requirements :
+I was looking for an actor model thing with some requirements :
  - no dependancy from another library
  - coding in plain C#, with such things like 'SendMessage', 'new Actor()', 'Become(behavior)'
- - actor can change behaviors
+ - actor can change their own behaviors
- - actor can send message
+ - actor can send messages
  - actor can create other actors
  - behaviors are dynamic
- - actor can send message across servers
+ - actor can send messages across servers

 #### With ARnActor, now you can :